Margaret Borland: Trail Boss on the Chisholm Trail to Kansas

 The family set out for the Chisholm Trail, which started in South Texas, in 1873 with half a dozen hired hands in order to manage the herd of over 2,000 cattle.
 Margaret had to deal with trail hands that were superstitious and sometimes misogynistic, as they often saw women on the trail as a bad omen for them.
 It took the group about two months to make it from Texas to Kansas.
 During this time, they traveled at a leisurely pace to ensure the cattle were grazing enough and were not getting overly tired.
 Losing cattle to hunger and exhaustion was a real concern.
 They passed through Oklahoma before it was a state and was still considered Indian territory.
 Although it is possible that the group sold some of their animals to Indian agents to keep danger at bay or for supplies, when the group arrived in Kansas they still had a majority of their herd.
 In the year 1873, it is believed that around 400,000 Texas cattle total were brought into Kansas.
 Due to this influx, the cattle market crashed in the later part of the year and the cattle the Borlands brought from Texas did not earn them the financial gain they had expected.
 In fact, most cattle drivers who tried their luck in Kansas in 1873 suffered a financial loss.
 Sadly, Margaret would not make it to see the cattle sold, as she took ill towards the end of their journey and would not be able to make a full recovery.

 Death

 After successfully reaching Wichita, Kansas, via the Chisholm Trail, Margaret Borland was taken seriously sick by an illness known as trail fever.
 It has also been cited as congestion of the brain or meningitis.
-She ultimately did not recover, and died in a boardinghouse.
-She never had the chance to sell her cattle before her death.
-The task was left to her surviving family members and those who she employed.
-The Wichita Beacon newspaper, now The Wichita Eagle, reported on Margaret's death with the following, "We regret to announce the painful news that Mrs. Borland, the widow lady who came up with her own herd of cattle about two months ago, bringing with her three little children, died at the Planter house Saturday evening with mania, superinduced by her long, tedious journey and over-taxation of the brain."
+She did not recover, and died in a boardinghouse.
+The Wichita Beacon newspaper, now The Wichita Eagle, reported of Margaret's death "died at the Planter house Saturday evening with mania, superinduced by her long, tedious journey and over-taxation of the brain."